fomightez/3Dscatter_plot-binder/README.md

 # 3Dscatter_plot-binder

-3D scatter plot & related 2D examples via Binder
+3D scatter plot & related 2D examples (a sense of the thrid value is implied via size of the point on a 2D plot) via Binder

 Click on any `launch binder` badge on this page to begin.